MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-user-associated-enroll.md

 >- Since you're managing the device via Intune, you should skip the RealWear first time setup.
 The Intune QR codes is the only thing you need to set up the device.

 ### Replace a token
 You can generate a new token to replace one that's nearing its expiration date.
-Replacing a token does not affect devices that are already enrolled.
+The replacement token doesn't affect devices that are already enrolled.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices** > **Android** > **Android enrollment** > **Corporate-owned, user-associated devices**.